epccs/RPUadpt/readme.md

 ## Example

 A multi-drop serial bus allows multiple microcontroller boards to be connected to a host serial port.
-The host computer crossover occurs on an [RPUftdi] (desktop) or [RPUpi] (Pi Zero) shield.
+The host computer crossover occurs on an [RPUftdi] or [RPUpi] shield.
 The host and microcontrollers control the transceivers differential driver automatically, which means no software [magic] is needed, though only one microcontroller should be allowed to talk.

 [magic]: https://github.com/pyserial/pyserial/blob/master/serial/rs485.py